 Check with your doctor before you take any other types of medicines.

 You can make changes to your lifestyle to help relieve your symptoms of GERD.
 Here are some things to try:

 Constipation and hemorrhoids are common during pregnancy.
 To prevent or ease these symptoms:

-Any pregnant woman with abnormal vaginal symptoms should talk with her doctor about her symptoms before considering using any home treatment measures
+Any pregnant woman with abnormal vaginal symptoms should talk with her doctor about her symptoms before considering using any home treatment measures or non-prescription medicines.

 After 18 to 20 weeks, you will notice that your baby moves and kicks more at certain times of the day.
 For example, when you are active, you may feel less kicking than when you are resting quietly.
 At your prenatal visits, your doctor may ask you whether the baby is active.